LeeyaD/rb130/written_prep.md

 Refers to how much of our actual program code (public & private) is tested by a test suite.
 It's used to inform us, the developer, to where to add more tests so that the code coverage gets closer to 100%.

 7. What tools can you use to gauge code coverage for yourself?
 We can use the RubyGem, `simplecov`.
-When executed, a directory-`coverage`-is created and from the `index.html` file we get a report on what percentage of our code is covered as well as which lines of code.
+When executed, a directory-`coverage`-is created and from the `index.html` file we get a report on what percentage of our code is covered specifically which lines of code.

 8. What are the differences of Minitest vs RSpec?
 RSpec are both testing tools written in the programming language Ruby to test Ruby code.